 If you are looking to learn astrophotography and the process of capturing deep-sky objects with your DSLR and telescope, you may find the information below of value.
 By watching my techniques from the backyard, you will understand how to go about capturing images yourself.

 No matter what your current skill level is in astrophotography, you can always pick up a few pointers by watching a fellow astrophotographer’s workflow.
 Actions speak louder than words.
 If you have seen the deep-sky images in my photo gallery, then you know what to expect by using my capturing and processing methods.

-The AstroBackyard blog has been running for over a year now, so I decided to assemble some of the most useful information in one place.
-The archived articles below act as a beginners guide to learn astrophotography.
+The AstroBackyard blog has been running for 2 years now, so I decided to assemble some of the most useful information in one place.
+The archived articles below act as a beginner’s guide to learn astrophotography.
 I have grouped each blog post by topic, to help you get started.

 Before diving into the articles and tutorials below, make sure you have a look at the astrophotography equipment I use for DSLR deep-sky imaging, including the telescope and camera I use.